neondatabase/website/content/guides/document-store.md

 WHERE data->'author'->>'name' = 'John Smith';
 ```

-Note that `jsonb_set()` expects the nested property name separated by commas `,`, not dots `.`.
+Note that `jsonb_set()` expects the nested property name separated by commas (`,`), not dots (`.`).

 ## Index JSONB fields using GIN indexes

 [GIN indexes](https://www.postgresql.org/docs/current/gin-intro.html) allow you to index JSONB properties, which can make your queries faster as your data grows.
-Below is how you can create a GIN index on the `data` property.
+This query shows how you can create a GIN index on the `data` property:

 ```sql
 CREATE INDEX content_idx ON documents USING GIN (data);
 ```

-To test out the GIN index, let's first insert 100 documents, 1 of which has `author.name` set to "John Smith", and 99 which do not.
+To test out the GIN index, let's first insert 100 documents, 1 of which has `author.name` set to "John Smith", and 99 that do not.
 Sometimes Postgres decides to skip using indexes and use a sequential scan instead when a query matches most of the table.

 ```sql
 DO $$